 Ryan: “my friend quit Facebook and the rest of us sat dazed and confused musing about why her profile could have gone away.
 It was nerve wracking.
 We browsed around the site looking for answers, but Facebook didn't mention a thing.
 Apparently bad news is not worth telling anyone about.
 When the story unfolded it was something miraculously dull.
 The same old excuses we all use when we dump a technology: "it's getting boring, I want to do something else."”

 Facebook, as many people know, is a social networking site for keeping in touch with the people you know, and for sharing things with those people.
 I've found that it strengthens the weak bonds I've had with people I've met a few times and gotten to know, and has re-united me with people from my past whom I regretted not keeping in touch with.
-There are still people who haven't joined—I should just send them an email—but for those that have I've found things out about some of them that I really should have known anyway (including a pregnancy) and some I don't want to know much about (relationship details).

 After some initial confusion about the location of tonight's DemoCamp Vancouver, we all made it to the Irish Heather to hear about the iPhone, co-housing, a Facebook application for bus schedules, and tracking the movements of people while they visit a site.
 And then networking ensued, at least presumably, since I left after the demonstrations.